devoworm/Theoretical-Types-of-Embryo-Developmental-Networks/Review-document.md

 3. [Planar Graph](https://en.wikipedia.org/wiki/Planar_graph)

+These types do account for connectivity based on geometric or spatial constraints, and provide a means to model phenomena that are dependent on spatial structure.

 ## Types of Node and Edge Construction:
 1. [Barabási–Albert model (preferential attachment)](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model)

 2. [Erdos–Renyi model (equiprobable edges)](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93R%C3%A9nyi_model)

 3. [Fitness model](https://en.wikipedia.org/wiki/Fitness_model_(network_theory))

+These models account for the probability of all connections between nodes.
+In the equiprobable case, any one node can be connected to any other node with equal probability.
+In other models, there is bias for certain nodes given active processes (selection, decision-making bias).

 ## Types of Topological Minimization:
 1. [Steiner Tree](https://en.wikipedia.org/wiki/Steiner_tree_problem)/[Voronoi Trees](https://en.wikipedia.org/wiki/Voronoi_diagram)